-- Written minutes must be taken. - All parties to the case are entitled to be present and to hear and question all evidence at the hearing up to the time the Protest judge makes its decision. - If the hearing meeting involves a junior (less than 18 years of age) then he/she must be accompanied throughout the meeting by an adult (parent/guardian). - The protest shall be read out to the parties. - A party to the hearing who believes that a member of the Jury is an "interested party" or otherwise not suitable to decide upon the protest shall object at the beginning of the hearing and before he/her states his/her own case.
+- Written minutes must be taken.
+Using of secretary for taking minutes for Protest Judge is allowed.
+Secretary has no right to vote (or act as interpreter). - All parties to the case are entitled to be present and to hear and question all evidence at the hearing up to the time the Protest judge makes its decision. - If the hearing meeting involves a junior (less than 18 years of age) then he/she must be accompanied throughout the meeting by an adult (parent/guardian). - The protest shall be read out to the parties. - A party to the hearing who believes that a member of the Jury is an "interested party" or otherwise not suitable to decide upon the protest shall object at the beginning of the hearing and before he/she states his/her own case.
 Failing to do so will result in acceptance of the relevant jury member unless the party can prove that the circumstances and facts resulting in the Ineligibility of the jury member came to his/her knowledge only after this moment.
 In this case the party has to object immediately after having obtained the relevant information. - Then the Protest Judge shall decide, whether all formal requirements of the protest are fulfilled (403.01 403.04 and possible additional rules of the relevant class).
 Failures shall lead to the protest being void.
 The parties shall be given the opportunity to give statements if failures are found and before a final decision on the formal legality of the protest is taken. - The parties shall be invited to state their cases.
 The parties may call witnesses.
-Each witness, after having given his account of the case, may be questioned by all parties and by the Protest judge.
+Each witness, after having given his/her account of the case, may be questioned by all parties and by the Protest judge.
 Any other evidence available may be presented. - The witnesses shall withdraw and the parties shall be invited to make a final statement of their cases. - The Protest judge may recall any party, previous witness or new witness and call on any other evidence to verify the facts. - The parties must be present during the whole of the recall and must be given the opportunity to question any new evidence after which they may re-make their final statements. - After all evidence has been assessed the situation with the protest may be discussed.
 The hearing will then be closed and the Jury shall debate the case and take a decision in a closed meeting and no other Person but the jury members have a right to be present. - For further procedure see rules 403.05-403.07.